 Ludlow

 There wasn’t a Ludlow at the time of the Norman invasion of 1066.
-The current position was just a hill top with the possibility of a small burial mound and a small hill fort.
+The current position was just a hill top with maybe a small burial mound and a small hill fort.
 The first settlement was probably Anglo Saxon Dinham, after “din” the Welsh for hill fort and “ham” meaning settlement.
 The area still exists today and extends from the current town centre down to the River Teme.
 Ludlow was not even mentioned in the Domesday Book survey of 1086, although the area was part of the large manor of Stanton, who’s Lord was Walter de Lacy a supporter of William the Conqueror.

 The Mill Area and Castle as the Sun Starts to Set © essentially-england.comThe Mill Area and Castle as the Sun Starts to Set © essentially-england.com